tyreer/learning-notes/Egghead.io_real-world-react-native-animations.md

   const inputRange = [
     i - 1 * width, // -1 * width // - 414
     i * width, // 0 or width // 0 // When at width we do don't translate
-    (i + 1) * width // 1 * width // 828 // when we swipe past we will translate 150 left on prev picutre
+    (i + 1) * width // 1 * width // 828 // when we swipe past we will translate 150 left on prev picture
   ];

   const outputRange = i === 0 ?
 [0, 0, 150] : [-300, 0, 150];